Judge reinstates nationwide halt on Trump asylum policy plan

 "The court recognized there is grave danger facing asylum-seekers along the entire stretch of the southern border," Lee Gelernt, an attorney for the American Civil Liberties Union, said in a statement.

+"This ruling is a gift to human smugglers and traffickers and undermines the rule of law," she said.

+The courts have halted some of Trump's key policy shifts on immigration, including an earlier version of an asylum ban.
+The president has prevailed on several fronts after initial legal setbacks, for example, when the Supreme Court recently lifted a freeze on using Pentagon money to build border walls.
-The new rules by the Trump administration apply to migrants who pass through another country before reaching the U.S.

-The policy targets tens of thousands of Central Americans who cross Mexico every month to try to enter the U.S. and also would affect asylum-seekers from Africa, Asia and South America who arrive regularly at the southern border.
+The rules issued by the Trump administration in July apply to most migrants who pass through another country before reaching the United States.
+They target tens of thousands of Central Americans fleeing violence and poverty who cross Mexico each month to seek asylum and would affect asylum seekers from Africa, Asia and South America who arrive regularly at the southern border.

+The shift reversed decades of U.S. policy in what Trump administration officials said was an attempt to close the gap between an initial asylum screening that most people pass and a final decision on asylum that most people do not win.

+U.S. law allows refugees to request asylum when they get to the U.S. regardless of how they arrive or cross.
+The crucial exception is for those who have come through a country considered to be "safe," but the law is vague on how a country is determined to be safe.
+It says pursuant to a bilateral or multilateral agreement.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.